lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 ### Last resort

-Unless the `network.fallback.any.eth` configuration item is set to false (as specified in [configuration properties](CONFIG-PROPERTIES.md)), then there is an additional lowest priority item in the list of DevicePortConfigs, based on finding all of the Ethernet and Ethernet-like interfaces (an example of the latter is WiFi and cellular modems) which are not used exclusively by applications.
+If `network.fallback.any.eth` [configuration property](CONFIG-PROPERTIES.md) is set to `enabled` (by default it is disabled), then there is an additional lowest priority item in the list of DevicePortConfigs, called "Last resort" DPC (pubsub key `lastresort`), based on finding all of the Ethernet and Ethernet-like interfaces (an example of the latter is WiFi and cellular modems) which are not used exclusively by applications.
 The last resort configuration assumes DHCP and no enterprise proxies.

-Note that if static IP and/or enterprise proxies are used, it is useful to set `network.fallback.any.eth` to false to avoid having the device try DHCP without proxies when there is some network outage.
+However, independent of the above property setting, if the device has no source of network configuration available (no bootstrap, override or persisted config), then EVE will use the Last resort *forcefully*.
+This, for example, happens when device boots for the very first time, without [bootstrap config](#bootstrap-configuration) or the (legacy) network config override being provided.
+In that case, device may remain stuck with no connectivity indefinitely (unless the user plugs in a USB stick with a network config later), therefore EVE will try to use Last resort to see if it can provide connectivity with the controller.
+Once device obtains a proper network config (from the controller or a USB stick), EVE will stop using Last resort forcefully and will keep this network config inside `DevicePortConfigList` only if and as long as it is enabled explicitly by the config (`network.fallback.any.eth` is `enabled`).

 ## Prioritizing the list